springfieldsr/CS118proj2/README.md

 ## Provided Files

-`server.cpp` is the entry points for the server part of the project.
+`server.c` is the entry points for the server part of the project.

 ## TODO